TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 - How do you use React Router to do client-side routing?
 - How do you create nested and dynamic paths?
 - How do you add a "catch-all" route?
+- How do you pass data from a parent to any child components rendered via an outlet?
 - How do you add protected routes?

 ### Client-side routing